-Another method is to trace route your proxy server.
+- Another method is to trace route your proxy server.
 Input the command tracert hostname in the Command Prompt, and it will enlist the connections with Exchange.
-If there is a problem in the network connection, then such services will load slowly.
+If there is a problem with the network connection, then such services will load slowly.
 In such a case, you should contact your Internet Service Provider.

 By using all these troubleshooting methods, you can confirm the root of the error and rectify it.
 But, if the problem is due to the corruption in Exchange data, you will have to scan the database file using the ESEUTIL tool and remove the corruption.
 But, you should also know that the ESEUTIL tool may further delete the data if you perform the hard recovery.
 That’s why you should go for a secure option that removes the corruption and saves the data.